-belt-tightening policy of industrialization under the Ceausescu's regime, and achieved various improvement in miners' livelihood and heralded a series of similar action in the other regions.
-The miners' action in the 1990's may have been a repetition of the past action under the similarly-perceived threat to their livelihood.
+a behavioral pattern rooted in history and psychology.
+During the communist era, the miners acquired the reputation for militancy and considered themselves as the backbone of labor.
+For example, the 1977 revolt, the last before the 1990's, was a reaction to the belt-tightening policy of industrialization under Ceausescu's regime, and achieved various improvement in miners' livelihood and heralded a series of similar actions in the other regions.
+The miners' actions in the 1990's may have been a repetition of past actions under the similarly-perceived threat to their livelihood.
 In particular, the rational for the last mineriada of 1999 is hard to imagine: it took place facing the united progressive government after the massive layoff was nearly finished.
-On the other hand, the miners may have tried to repeat the series of successful action earlier in the decade.
-Only this time, the opposing forces were unsurmountable.
+On the other hand, the miners may have tried to repeat the series of successful actions earlier in the decade.
+Only this time, the opposing forces were insurmountable.

 Further evidence of the miners' myopic behavior can be found in their individual reaction to the restructuring initiative by the new government in 1997.
 Chiribuca, et. al. (2000) argues that it was irrational short-sighted behavior for the miners to accept the compensation package and become unemployed in 1997 and 1998 when they had little prospect of finding alternative employment.
 The authors point out that the less educated and thus lower-prospect miners were more likely to accept the compensation package.
-The government may have chosen the compensation package rather than a more comprehensive labor conversion program because the compensation package minimized the resistance from the irrational miners.32 Most miners largely consumed away the compensation payment rather than used it to prepare themselves for new work (e.g., training, relocation).
+The government may have chosen the compensation package rather than a more comprehensive labor conversion program because the compensation package minimized the resistance from the irrational miners.
+Most miners largely consumed away the compensation payment rather than used it to prepare themselves for new work (e.g., training, relocation).
 Having exhausted the payment, some miners resorted to ways of obtaining short-term benefits from the government rather than actively searching for new work, as highlighted by the hunger-strikes.